 Standard 19″ Racks in the Data Centre

 Data centres and server rooms have computing equipment located in standard 19″ racks.
 These racks can be in two or four post formats.
-The height is also standardised in multiples of 44.50 mm or 1.752 inches.
-This height measurement is also known as one rack unit or a “U” also refers to this height measurement.
+The height standardizes in multiples of 44.50 mm or 1.752 inches.
+One rack unit or a “U” also refers to this height measurement.

 Rack Unit Dimensions

 The measurement of each rack unit is 1.75 inches wide.
-Standardised rank units are designed to assist administrators in buying, mounting and uninstalling servers, computers or other devices.
+Administrators use standardised rank units to assist in buying, mounting, and uninstalling servers, computers, or other devices.

 Range from 12u to 47u in height and are generally available in depths of 1000mm, and 1200mm.
-These cabinets are used to house active equipment such as switches, servers, UPS’s, and telephone systems.
+These cabinets house active equipment such as switches, servers, UPS’s, and telephone systems.